Gleyber Torres Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 21st in MLB.
+- The Angels pitching staff is 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Angels have a 3.73 team ERA that ranks 10th across all league pitching staffs.
+- The Angels' 3.62 team ERA ranks ninth among all MLB pitching staffs.

-- Angels pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in the league.
+- Angels pitchers combine to surrender the sixth-fewest home runs in baseball (14 total, 0.8 per game).

-- Suarez (0-1) makes the start for the Angels, his third of the season.
+- Canning (0-0) gets the starting nod for the Angels, his second this season.

-- In his most recent appearance -- in relief on Monday -- the lefty tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.